-Ever wondered how the world’s greatest actors cry real tears on camera?
+Ever wondered how the world’s greatest actors cry on demand?
 Getting actual water to fall from your eyes while being pressured to give a compelling, honest performance on film—or even in the audition room!—may sound daunting.
-But turning on the waterworks like Julianne Moore isn’t as difficult as it may seem.
+But turning on the waterworks isn’t as difficult as it may seem.

-We asked a handful of talented film and TV actors for their tricks to summoning tears.
+We asked a handful of talented film and TV actors for their tricks to crying on cue.
 Some can cry automatically; others need to rely on their acting training to make each on-camera take more impactful than the last.
-Keep the pointers below in mind, you crybaby.
+Keep the pointers below in mind and you’ll be making yourself cry in no time.

 Don’t force it.

-“If the mind goes to, ‘How do I cry?’, then you’re not going to,” says NYC-based acting teacher Brad Calcaterra.
-At the Studio, which focuses on breaking down actors’ fears and limitations in front of a camera, Calcaterra encourages students to accept whatever emotions emerge during a scene.
+“If the mind goes to, ‘How do I cry?’, then you’re not going to,” says acting teacher Brad Calcaterra who encourages students to accept whatever emotions emerge during a scene.
 “If I’m working with a very specific moment with the actor where that emotion needs to be there, I work on getting to a place where the body is relaxed, breathing, and the focus is on what is at hand.
 The second the actor goes to, ‘I have to cry here,’ you’re focused on a result and you’re not telling the emotional truth of the moment.”

 Borrow from your personal experience...